-The role of the Investigations Panel is to decide whether allegations of unacceptable professional conduct and serious professional incompetence:
+The role of the Investigations Panel is to decide whether allegations of unacceptable professional conduct and/or serious professional incompetence:

 - Should be referred to the Professional Conduct Committee by way of a report by the Board’s Solicitor; or

 - Require cautionary advice, if appropriate, as to the architect’s future conduct and/or competence; or

 Referral to the Professional Conduct Committee